Entropy Production in Non-Equilibrium Neural Networks

 In contrast to physics-oriented literature, we do not specify explicit probability distributions for the external fields and couplings of the disordered many-body system, nor are we interested in Nobel-prize-winning ways to average out the disorder.
 We instead focus on the very specific quenched disorder realizations induced by a dataset or environment of interest (encoded as sequences of vector embeddings), whose examples we use to drive the system.
 In this framing, training a transformer module corresponds to sculpting the underlying system’s collective response by tuning the parametrized distributions of its external fields and couplings.

 In Spin-Model Transformers (2023), we observed that these systems tend to settle into non-equilibrium steady states as dynamic sweet spots where the “continuous kicking” of the inputs (applied external fields) “sustains” the outputs (magnetizations).
 This negotiation process tends to happen after just a few iterations.
-The first iteration already gives a decent guess, which might explain why (1) transformers can get away with just stacking modules whose forward passes take just one time step, and (2) why doing a few time steps can improve performance, as done in recursive reasoning approaches.
-Indeed, repeating the same module can be seen as allowing the underlying non-equilibrium system to settle more snuggly into its steady state for that particular inputs/parameters configuration.
-However, as soon as the input sequence changes or the parameters are updated, the system has to renegotiate a different steady state compatible with what its current configuration dictates the response should be.
+The first iteration already gives a decent guess, which might explain why (1) transformers can get away with just stacking modules whose forward passes take just one time step, and (2) why doing a few time steps can improve performance, as done in looping and recursive reasoning approaches.
+Indeed, repeating the same module can be seen as allowing the underlying non-equilibrium system to settle more snuggly into its steady state for that particular configuration of inputs and parameters.
+However, as soon as the input sequence changes, or the parameters change, the system has to renegotiate a different steady state compatible with what its new configuration dictates the response should be.

-When designing neural networks around mean-field vector-spin models, there is a lot of freedom.
-First of all, we must decide on what mean-field approximation to use for our spin system.
-Projecting the dynamics to different ansatz distributions leads to different mean-field equations, whick take into account more or less correlations at different time steps.
-In this post, we choose the simplest option: a first-order Plefka[t-1,t] approximation.
-From Spin-Model Transformers (2023), we remember
+When designing neural networks around mean-field vector-spin models, there is a lot of architectural freedom.
+First of all, we must decide on what mean-field approximation to use to approximate the time-dependent behavior of our vector-spin system.
+Projecting the dynamics to different ansatz distributions leads to different mean-field equations, which take into account more or less correlations at different time steps.

 We can choose to have our module keep track of the previous state so that one forward pass corresponds to taking a single time step.
-If we care more about the steady state, we can also immediately compute the fixed point of the time evolution using a differentiable fixed-point solver, in which case one forward pass corresponds to jumping to the time-evolution fixed point.
-The latter approach is reminiscent of deep equilibrium models and certain recursive reasoning approaches.
+If we care more about the steady state, we can also immediately compute the fixed point of the time evolution using a differentiable fixed-point solver.
+In that case, one forward pass corresponds to jumping to the time-evolution fixed point.
+The latter approach is reminiscent of deep equilibrium models and recent looped, recursive reasoning approaches, but arguably less ad hoc here since we loop to solve self-consistent mean-field message-passing-likeequations.

 Following Aguilera et al. (2020), the entropy production for the kinetic Ising model, assuming a non-equilibrium steady state, is given by